amirrajabzadeh/Portfolio/README.md

 🚀 If you're looking for someone to help bring your web or mobile app ideas to life, feel free to reach out!
 I'm open to exciting freelance opportunities or collaborations on interesting projects.

-✉️ You can connect with me via email at [your@email.com] or find me on LinkedIn [insert your LinkedIn profile link].
+✉️ You can connect with me via email at [amir.rajabzadeh908@gmail.com] or find me on LinkedIn [https://www.linkedin.com/in/amir-rajabzadeh/].
 Let's build something amazing together!

 Happy coding! 😄